mgenware/fx43-node/README.md

     lib.js
 ```

-You need to process all changed `.js` files.
+You need to track all changed `.js` files.
 In this case, you can use ignore file mode.
-Define an ignore file like `.gitignore`, for example, `.myignore` with following contents:
+Define an ignore file like `.gitignore`, for example, `.myignore` with the following contents:
 ```
 # .myignore
-# put this file to the root folder of project
+# put this file to the root folder of the project

 # ignore html and css files
 *.html